Director & Senior Consultant surgeon – Hepatobiliary Pancreatic, GI oncology.

 Chemotherapy

-This is considered in patients with potentially unresectable gall bladder cancer or gall bladder cancer with widespread metastasis .
-It is also given for patients after surgery in certain cases to redue the risk of recurrence
+This is considered in patients with potentially unresectable gall bladder cancer or gall bladder cancer with widespread metastasis.
+It is also given for patients after surgery in certain cases to reduce the risk of recurrence

 Treatment options for hilar cholangiocarcinoma

-Surgery: Major hepatectomy combined with extra hepatic bile duct resection has increased the long term survival and should be considered standard therapy.
+Surgery: Major hepatectomy combined with extrahepatic bile duct resection has increased long-term survival and should be considered standard therapy.
 In general, Bismuth-Corlette type I radical bile duct excision with hepaticojejunostomy is done.
-In type II & III lesions typically require an major liver resection with hepaticojejunostomy.
+In type II & III lesions typically require a major liver resection with hepaticojejunostomy.
 If the portal vein is involved the portal vein reconstruction may be required.
-In a locally advanced hilar cholangiocarcinoma neoadjuvant brachytherapy/chemotherapy may be considered.
+In a locally advanced hilar cholangiocarcinoma, neoadjuvant brachytherapy/chemotherapy may be considered.
 If the response to chemotherapy is good these patients can be considered for surgery.

 Surgery For Biliary Cancer